 - The smoke detector can be matched program to interlink with up to 30 units of the same model smoke detector.

-- When a smoke detector detects smoke and give off main alarm, all the other match programmed detectors will give off secondary alarm as well.
+- When a smoke detector detects smoke and gives off the main alarm, all the other match programmed detectors will give off a secondary alarm as well.

-- The smoke detector will still function as an individual standalone unit if no match program being made.
+- The smoke detector will still function as an individual standalone unit if no matching program being made.